Glyphosate Renewal in the EU

 The EU re-approval process

-Due to the extensive application documents to be expected, the EU Commission has transferred the task to act as ”rapporteur” to four member states: France, Hungary, the Netherlands and Sweden.
-They form the Assessment Group on Glyphosate (AGG).
+Due to the extensive application documents to be expected, the EU Commission transferred the task to act as ”rapporteur” to four member states: France, Hungary, the Netherlands and Sweden.
+They formed the Assessment Group on Glyphosate (AGG).
 This group prepared the re-evaluation as a basis for the subsequent consultations and decisions at EU level.

 In addition to the application for re-approval, the GRG submitted a Scientific Dossier to the AGG on June 8, 2020 to assess the safety of glyphosate.
 This dossier contains all regulatory documents and scientific publications that are required in the European Pesticide Regulation for the re-approval of glyphosate.
 With over 180,000 pages, it is the most extensive dossier that has ever been submitted and is also available on the internet.
 It contains over 1,500 studies, including more than 100 new studies, as well as the evaluation of over 12,000 scientific articles with regard to the relevance and reliability of the data presented.
 On August 18, 2020, the AGG member states confirmed the completeness and admissibility of the dossier.